2006 Firestone Indy 200: Background

 Nashville Superspeedway (pictured in 2007), where the race was held.

 The Firestone Indy 200 was the ninth of 14 scheduled open-wheel races for the 2006 IndyCar Series and the sixth edition of the event dating back to 2001.
 It was held on July 15, 2006, in Lebanon, Tennessee, United States, at Nashville Superspeedway, a four-turn 1.33 mi concrete tri-oval circuit which features 14-degree banking in the turns, 9-degree banking in the front stretch, and 6-degree banking in the back stretch, and contested over 200 laps and 266 mi.
 Before the race, Marlboro Team Penske driver Sam Hornish Jr. led the Drivers' Championship with 300 points, followed by teammate Hélio Castroneves with 280 and Scott Dixon with 261.
 Dan Wheldon was third with 257 points, thirty ahead of Vítor Meira in fifth.
 Dario Franchitti was the race's defending champion.

 Following the previous race at Kansas Speedway, Marlboro Team Penske was forced to relocate their operations to Exeter, Pennsylvania because of the Mid-Atlantic United States flood which devastated their old race shop in Reading, Pennsylvania.
 In spite of this, their drivers Hornish Jr. and Castroneves both looked forward to the race at Nashville and hoped to earn their first win at the track.
 They, along with many other drivers, regarded Nashville Superspeedway as a "challenging" circuit due to its concrete surface, which wore tires more quickly than asphalt.
-Bryan Herta conversely opined that the concrete surface provided more grip, especially on a hot day, because it doesn't heat up as much as asphalt.
+Bryan Herta conversely opined that the concrete surface provided more grip, especially on a hot day, because it does not heat up as much as asphalt.

 Eighteen drivers entered the race, marking the smallest field of the season thus far.
 Cheever Racing withdrew from IndyCar Series competition because of a lack of sponsorship.
 Team owner and driver Eddie Cheever was appreciative of his employees who helped him throughout the season: "We may have not had the best equipment, due to our limited budget, but we did the best with what we had.
 I am sorry to see these guys go, and I hope that we can be reunited again in the future."
 Two teams opted to swap their drivers.
 On July 10, A. J. Foyt Racing announced the departure of their driver Felipe Giaffone because of communication issues between Giaffone and team owner A. J. Foyt.
 Jeff Bucknum was later revealed to be Giaffone's replacement for the remainder of the season.
 Dreyer & Reinbold Racing also replaced Buddy Lazier with Ryan Briscoe, who finished third with the team earlier that season at Watkins Glen International, in three of the final six races of the season, beginning at Nashville.
 Team co-owner Dennis Reinbold admitted Lazier's future with the team was uncertain because they wanted to prepare for the 2007 season.